penguin-prg/uspto-4th-place-solution/README.md

-This is my part of 4th Place Solution for the USPTO - Explainable AI for Patent Professionals (Kaggle competition).
+This is the 4th Place Solution for the USPTO - Explainable AI for Patent Professionals (Kaggle competition).

 detail document: https://www.kaggle.com/competitions/uspto-explainable-ai/discussion/522200